pa-innovation/ha-doppler/README.md

 -Current Wifi Signal strength

-## Creation automations from smart buttons (1 or 2 on the top of the clock)
+## Creating automations from smart buttons (1 or 2 on the top of the clock)

 When you integrate your Doppler(s) with Home Assistant, the integration will automatically register itself with your Doppler(s) so that when a smart button is pushed, Home Assistant is notified.
 There are two ways to create automations for these button presses: